leosdad/ft-slot-machine/README.md

 # Slot machine game with fischertechnik and Arduino Mega

-This is a complex project I was involved with for many months.
+This is a very complex project I was involved with for many months.
+This version is the code that has made its way into the actual machine.

 ![Close-up of the reels (uncovered)](docs/reels.jpg)